tencentyun/intlcloud-documents/yehe_doc/大数据/弹性 MapReduce/操作指南/管理集群/自动伸缩/自定义伸缩使用配置_intl_en.md

 </dx-alert>

 ![](https://staticintl.cloudcachetci.com/yehe/backend-news/fjZM744_%E5%9B%BD%E9%99%85%E7%AB%9944.png)
 - Rule status: Used to mark whether the rule is enabled.
 The default status of a rule is "Enabled".
-When you don't want a rule to be executed but still wish to retain it, you can set the rule status to "Disabled".
+When you don't want a rule to be executed but still want to retain it, you can set the rule status to "Disabled".
 - Graceful scale-in: After this feature is enabled, if the scale-in action is triggered when a node is executing tasks, the node will not be released immediately.
 Instead, the scale-in action will be executed after the tasks are completed.
 However, the scale-in action will still be executed if the tasks are not completed within the specified time.
 ![](https://staticintl.cloudcachetci.com/yehe/backend-news/3huM523_%E5%9B%BD%E9%99%8545.png)